About

 - Coffee Review (20%) — matched Coffee Review scores, mapped the same way.

 Missing components are dropped and the remaining weights are renormalized.
 SCA and Coffee Review are capped together so two correlated cupping signals cannot dominate the score on their own.
+We also publish a 1-5 sensory radar (acidity, body, sweetness, balance, cleanliness) on the coffee card, but that’s editorial color only — taste is subjective per drinker, so we don’t treat it as a quality signal in the score itself.

 Bonuses and penalties